phpfui/PHPFUIWebsite/PHPFUI/README.md

 PHP Wrapper for the Foundation CSS Framework

 **PHPFUI**, **PHP** **F**oundation **U**ser **I**nterface, is a 7.1 PHP library that produces HTML formated for [Foundation](https://get.foundation/sites/docs/).
-It does everything you need for a fully functional Foundation page, with the power of a OO language.
+It does everything you need for a fully functional Foundation page, with the power of an OO language.
 It currently uses Foundation 6.6 and PHP 7.1 or higher.

 > "I was surprised that people were prepared to write HTML.
 In my initial requirements for this thing, I had assumed, as an absolute pre-condition, that nobody would have to do HTML or deal with URLs.
 If you use the original World Wide Web program, you never see a URL or have to deal with HTML.
 You're presented with the raw information.
 You then input more information.
 So you are linking information to information--like using a word processor.
 That was a surprise to me--that people were prepared to painstakingly write HTML."

 [Sir Tim Berners-Lee, inventor of the World Wide Web](http://web.archive.org/web/20050831085206/http://www.w3journal.com/3/s1.interview.html)

 Using PHPFUI for view output will produce 100% valid HTML and insulate you from future changes to Foundation, your custom HMTL layouts, CSS and JS library changes.
-You write to a abstract concept (I want a checkbox here), and the library will output a checkbox formated for Foundation.
+You write to an abstract concept (I want a checkbox here), and the library will output a checkbox formatted for Foundation.
 You can inherit from CheckBox and add your own take on a checkbox, and when the graphic designer decides they have the most awesome checkbox ever, you simply change your CheckBox class, and it is changed on every page system wide.

 Don't write HTML by hand!